Creating Secondary Indexes

 Secondary indexes are maintained by the system and are invisible to the user.

-Any column(s) may be specified as a secondary index, except columns declared using a LOB data type or a structured user-defined type.
+Any column(s) may be specified as a secondary index, except columns declared using a LOB data type.

 Columns in the

 FOREIGN KEYand columns defined as